-Supplementary Table 2: Laboratory values as means and standard deviations (SD) in FMT and placebo groups at timepoints of measurement, blood chemistry at 0, 4, 8 and 12 months and fecal calprotectin at 0, 2, 4, 6, 8, 10 and 12 months.
-The number of measured patients (N) decreases on each timepoint as the patients drop out from the follow up after a relapse of colitis, thus, measurements at the timepoint of the relapse are included.
-Fecal calprotectin values below 50µg/g and C-reactive protein values below 10mg/l were coded as null.
+Supplementary Table 2: Laboratory values as the means and standard deviations (SD) in the FMT and placebo groups at timepoints of measurement, blood chemistry at 0, 4, 8, and 12 months, and fecal calprotectin at 0, 2, 4, 6, 8, 10, and 12 months.
+The number of measured patients (N) decreases at each timepoint as the patients drop out from the follow-up after a relapse of colitis; thus, measurements at the timepoint of relapse are included.
+Fecal calprotectin values below 50 µg/g and C-reactive protein values below 10 mg/l were coded as null.